axelvaldez/radical-companies/_posts/2024/2024-07-27-an-alternative-to-fiat.markdown

  <p style="margin-top:6px; ">We are driven by the desire to collaborate and we want to make an impact, as it happens, for example,  how people collaborate and help each other after a tornado or an earthquake.</p>

  <h1>Impact</h1>
- <p>The Fiat system blocks us from collaborating at work and only let us do whatever the boss thinks will grow the capital of the Fiat owner(s).</p>
+ <p>The Fiat system blocks us from collaborating at work.It only let us do whatever the boss thinks will grow his capital.</p>
  <p>The Radical system allows you to make an impact based on collaboration and openess.
 The Fiat system pushes us towards competition and secrecy.
-It blocks us from maing an impact other than to make money.</p>
+It blocks us from making an impact other than to grow his capital.</p>
- <p>At Fiat workplaces we give up our autonomy for money and instead do what the boss says to do and how to do it.
+ <p>At Fiat workplaces we exchange our autonomy for money and do what the boss says to do and how to do it.
 Follow the rules.
 Stay in your silo.
-Keep doing it the way the boss said to do it, even if we know how to do it for less cost and effort.</p>
+Keep doing it the way the boss said, even if we know how to do it for less cost and effort.</p>
- <p>This makes innovation impossible and it makes people disengage.
-Just keep doing your work until it is time to leave.<p>
+ <p>This makes innovation impossible.
+And it makes people disengage.
+Just keep doing what the boss expects you to do, your work, until it is time to leave.<p>

 <h1>Companies</h1>
  <p>Co-management has momentum behind it.
 But co-management is not enough.</p>